-If we are not to do what such august leaders do, what then is it that Jesus wants his followers, and the church leaders, and us to do?
+If we are to come away with a more positive learning from this text, what then is it that Jesus wants his followers, and the church leaders, and us to do?
 I think this is the positive and joyful part of this message, because it provides us some affirmation in our faith, some more evidence of God's grace at work.
-Every time we can demonstrate that we "practice what we preach" - especially if we are preaching the gospel message of love and healing and reconciliation and feeding the hungry and clothing the naked and comforting the lonely - we are demonstrating that we have heard the positive side of this teaching.
+Every time we can demonstrate that we "live our word" or "practice what we preach" - especially if we are preaching the gospel message of love and healing and reconciliation and feeding the hungry and clothing the naked and comforting the lonely - we are demonstrating that we have heard the positive side of this teaching.
 Every time we display the love of God at work in us by loving our neighbour as ourselves we are showing that we not only have heard what Jesus was really saying but also have been able to take it to heart.
 Jesus is not calling for us to beat ourselves up, or to adopt a false humility, but to seek integrity in our faith, to strive for a perfect match between what we profess and what we do.